2000 Wilkinsburg shooting: Perpetrator

-Ronald Taylor (born September 30, 1960), the shooter, had no prior criminal record.
+Ronald Taylor (September 30, 1960 – April 2, 2024), the shooter, had no prior criminal record.
 Taylor grew up in the predominantly African-American Hill District of Pittsburgh, Pennsylvania.
 When he was young, he was diagnosed with asthma.
-He attended Fifth Avenue High School until it closed in 1976; afterwards he attended Letsche Education Center.
+He attended Fifth Avenue High School until it closed in 1976; afterwards he attended Letsche Education Center until dropping out.
 At the time of the shooting spree, Taylor lived in the Woodside Garden Apartments and was unemployed, living on Supplemental Security Income and food stamp benefits which totaled between $600 and $700 a month.

-In a search of Taylor's apartment police found writings that signified Taylor's anti-white beliefs.
-There were also anti-semitic writings with excerpts such as "big thumbs up to Hitler".
+Authorities said a search of Taylor's apartment revealed "anti-white" writings.
+There were other statements including "big thumbs up to Hitler".
 Taylor had written a suicide note which investigators found after the shooting.
 The note read as follows;